Telegram-Mini-Apps/analytics/README.md

 > [!IMPORTANT]
 >First of all, you must generate an access token through the [Data Chief](https://t.me/DataChief_bot) bot.
 For detailed instructions on how to connect SDK and receive a token, please refer to the [documentation](https://docs.tganalytics.xyz/).

-After token generation, you need to initialize the SDK:
+After token generation, you need to initialize the SDK.

+**There are two ways to initialize analytics: using CDN and the script tag, or using the NPM package.**

 ### Using a CDN [![Example](https://img.shields.io/badge/Example-gray?logo=github)](https://github.com/sorawalker/demo-dapp-with-analytics/blob/patch-1/index.html)